mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 Dask's ability to write down arbitrary computational graphs Celery/Luigi/Airflow-style and yet run them with the scalability promises of Hadoop/Spark allows for a pleasant freedom to write comfortably and yet still compute scalably.
-This ability has allowed other developers to write both very complex numerical algorithms inside of projects like Dask.array and also to wrap around messy situations inside of companies (enterprise data systems sometimes messy) while still remaining within the bounds of "normal and supported" Dask operation.
+This ability opens up new possibilities both to support more sophisticated algorithms and also to handle messy situations that arise in the real world (enterprise data systems sometimes messy) while still remaining within the bounds of "normal and supported" Dask operation.